mossgreen/mossgreen.github.io/_posts/2018-09-20-learn-from-minimum-spring-boot.md

 ## What are the Health Indicator statuses that are provided out of the box

+- DOWN SERVICE_UNAVAILABLE (503)

+- OUT_OF_SERVICE SERVICE_UNAVAILABLE (503)

+- UP No mapping by default, so http status is 200

+- UNKNOWN No mapping by default, so http status is 200

 ## How do you change the Health Indicator status severity order?

-## Why do you want to leverage 3 rd -party external monitoring system?
+## Why do you want to leverage 3rd party external monitoring system?

 ---
 # Spring Boot Testing